kpark11/crystal-field/README.md

 6. Also, simple overlap model can be used by typing in rho and Qeff (with ion, L, S, Z, and d).

+FUTURE:
+I will add citations and move it to the website in order to input and visualize using dashboard